aisingapore/PeekingDuck/docs/source/training_pipeline/02_configuring_training_parameters/index.rst

 .. _documentation_convention:

-| There will be multiple instances talking about the configuration files that you will be interacting with to change the pipeline settings.

-| These configuration files will be displayed in a table format, illustrated in the following table.
-| The text color scheme shown is used to illustrate which of the values can be changed, and the ones that should not:
+The following table shows the documentation convention for the training pipeline configurations.
+The color scheme is used to differentiate between the values that can be changed and the ones that should not:

 +----------------+------------------------------------------------+
 | Color          | Context                                        |